 Marceline acts like a rambunctious prankster to distract herself from the fact that she is immortal, and will live long enough to see all of her closest friends die before her very eyes.
 Not to mention the fact that she has had a troubled past including Being abandoned during/after the mushroom war and seeing her surrogate father, Simon Petrikov become the crazy Ice King.

 Inversion: Finn is a righteous hero because of an experience he had as a baby.
 He was alone in the woods, crying and stuck to a leaf with his own excrement.
 Several people passed him by and flat-out ignored his cries.
 Margaret and Joshua came by and picked him up, took him in, and raised him as their own; thus, Finn developed his Chronic Hero Syndrome.
 (He still cries when he poops.
 Thanks for being cool, guys.)
+However, he still has a great deal of personal problems such as locking trumatic moments into a mental vault.
+Having been ahero since 12 or younger and only having his adoptive older brother as a mentor doesn't help with dealing with the possibility of being the last human, especially since as he grows older, he won't have who can help him with more complex matters.

 And the key motivation of the outburst that got him burned and banished was caring about the common soldiers of his father's army and being morally offended by a general calling new recruits fresh meat.
 Show traits that could lead you to be a caring leader someday, experience agonizing pain and lose everything you have.
 Is there such a thing as a Skinnerian Excuse?